gioblu/PJON/src/strategies/AnalogSampling/README.md

 ![AnalogSampling PJDLS good LED](images/AnalogSampling_PJDLS_Good_LED.jpg)

 To minimize other potential issues while experimenting:
-- Always minimize wiring length
+- Always minimize wiring length.
+- Depending on the power supply voltage, LEDs could be overpowered, add a current limiting resistor if required.
-- Consider that oscilloscope's probe acting as a pull down resistor influences the results and the required pull down resistor's value
+- Oscilloscope's probe acting as a pull down resistor influences results and the required pull down resistor's value.

-In most cases it is necessary to add a pull-down resistor 75K-5MΩ connecting the A0 pin with ground to reduce the LED capacitance, reduce bit transition slopes and externally induced interference.
+- It is necessary to add a pull-down resistor 75K-5MΩ connecting the A0 pin with ground to reduce the LED capacitance, reduce bit transition slopes and externally induced interference.

-Consider that depending on the operating voltage of your device LEDs could be overpowered, so choose the LED depending on its operating voltage and add a current limiting resistor if needed.
-Because of the non continuous power supply also if using a 5v system most LEDs (infrared, blue, white) should survive.

-The obtained performance is affected by:
+The obtained performance is affected by resolution, sensitivity, transmission power and signal-to-noise ratio or SNR.
-- **Resolution** - use `analogReference` wiring method to configure `analogRead` resolution as necessary taking care that the input voltage is not higher than the configured voltage reference.
-- **Sensitivity** find a couple of identical LEDs, position one shining light directly on the other's junction and test the voltage produced by the unpowered one.
-Blue LEDs can produce more than 2 volts if hit by its light at full power.
-- **Transmission power** the more power is given to the transmitter, the higher range and reliability can be achieved.
-- **Signal-to-noise ratio or SNR** Noise level affects communication reliability specially when the signal magnitude is reduced by distance; filtering your input from background noise can higher maximum range and communication reliability.

 `AnalogSampling` can be used to experiment with short range infrared or visible light communication (i.e. micro-robot swarm, DIY remote, optic fiber), medium range using light sources (i.e. cars transmitting data through front and backlights) or long range laser communication (i.e. data between ground and LEO).